Don't get caught up in fads: 10 things successful investors do

 Once you have picked your sector, the key things to look at when considering investment in a company are revenues, profits, dividends and stewardship/management.

 What footprint does the company have in its sector?
-What is your first-cut exit price and stop-loss price?
+What's your first-cut exit price and stop-loss price?
 What are your expectations for your investment?
 Can a stock you are looking at really give you a 20% annual return?

 A trusted financial adviser can give you great assistance with all these issues.

-5. Pay attention to movements (both long term and short term) in interest rates and yield curves
+5. Pay attention to movements in interest rates and yield curves

 The bond market is the world's biggest investment market.
 It takes into account expectations for growth, inflation and interest rates, so ignore it at your peril.